GoogleChrome/web.dev/src/site/content/en/secure/same-site-same-origin/index.md

 ## How to check if a request is "same-site", "same-origin", or "cross-site"

-Chrome sends requests along with a `Sec-Fetch-Site` HTTP header (No other browsers support as of April 2020).
+Chrome sends requests along with a `Sec-Fetch-Site` HTTP header.
+No other browsers support `Sec-Fetch-Site` as of April 2020.
 This is part of a larger [Fetch Metadata Request Headers Request Headers](https://www.w3.org/TR/fetch-metadata/) proposal.
 The header will have one of the following values: